 - Statistical homogeneity tests have been applied to detect breaks in the time series;

-- the meta-information accompanied with the data has intensively been analysed, e.g. to check whether observed trends were not triggered by, for example, movements of stations;
+- the meta-information accompanying the data has been intensively analysed, e.g. to check whether observed trends were not triggered by, for example, movements of stations;

-- the final data set has been compared with other data sets, like the aforementioned data set of Climatic Research Unit; and
+- the final data set has been compared with other data sets, such as the aforementioned data set of the Climatic Research Unit; and

-- findings of the different exercises have been discussed during workshops with representatives of countries.
+- findings of the different exercises have been discussed during workshops with country representatives.

 Global and European average time series for monthly temperature

 Grid values of HadCRUT, GISTEMP and GHCN data sets have been gridded using different interpolation techniques.
 Each grid-box value for the HadCRUT dataset is the mean of all available station anomaly values, except that station outliers in excess of five standard deviations are omitted (Brohan et al., 2005).
-GISTEMP temperature anomaly data are gridded into 8000 grid cells using reference station interpolation method with 1200 km influence circle (Hansen et al. 2006).
-GHCN monthly data consists of 2,592 gridded data points produced on a 5° by 5° basis for the entire globe (Jones, 2003).
+GISTEMP temperature anomaly data are gridded into 8 000 grid cells using the reference station interpolation method with a 1 200 km influence circle (Hansen et al. 2006).
+GHCN monthly data consists of 2 592 gridded data points produced on a 5° by 5° basis for the entire globe (Jones, 2003).